 The Story of Conservancies

 Conservancies KZN (KwaZulu-Natal Conservancies Association) is the largest and most active voluntary conservation organisation in South Africa.
 The Association was formed in 1981 and the first Conservancy started at Balgowan in the Midlands.
 There are now nearly 100 Conservancies in KwaZulu-Natal.
-Conservancies KZN is a registered Public Benefit Organisation (PBO 930023747)
+Conservancies KZN is a registered Non Profit Organisation (206-662 NPO) and a Public Benefit Organisation (PBO 930023747)

 Originally, a Conservancy was a privately owned piece of land under conservation, usually a farm or wilderness area.
 Today, Conservancies are defined as the organisation; in other words the people are the Conservancy, not the conservation area itself.
 Ordinary people, from all walks of life, make up Conservancies.
 Conservancies are now found in suburban, rural, river, farm, estuary, coastal, industrial, institutional and residential estate areas.